-This vegan kimbap has all the tastes and flavors of the traditional ones!
+This vegan kimbap has all the tastes and flavors of the traditional recipe!
 These rolls are stuffed with seasoned rice, colorful veggies, and marinated tofu.
-You can have them on their own or serve them with other Korean mains!
+You can have them as a snack or serve them with other Korean mains!

 💚Why you will love this recipe